jacobarriola/floating-orchard-wp/README.md

 Custom theme on WordPress
 ===

-This is a custome theme built for Floating Orchard.
+This is a custom theme built for Floating Orchard.
 At the time of launch, this was built for 3.9.1.

 Stylesheet
 ---------------